Saints Row: Downloadable content

 Saints Row IV's first story-driven downloadable content pack, Enter the Dominatrix, is a "director's cut" version of the cancelled Saints Row: The Third expansion of the same name, and was released on 22 October 2013.
 The story continues from the non-canonical ending of Saints Row: The Third, and depicts an alternate version of the Zin invasion.
 The second story DLC, How the Saints Save Christmas, was released on 10 December 2013.
 Its story revolves around the Saints' attempts to rescue Santa Claus from the Steelport simulation, with the Boss, who dislikes the holiday season, learning the true meaning of Christmas along the way.

 A standalone expansion to Saints Row IV, Gat out of Hell, was released on 20 January 2015 in North America and 23 January 2015 in Europe.
 The game focuses on Saints members Johnny Gat and Kinzie Kensington and their efforts to rescue the Boss from Hell after they are kidnapped by Satan.

 Saints Row (2022)

-Embracer Group's financial report released in August 2019 stated that a new Saints Row title is in development at Volition studios.
+Embracer Group's financial report released in August 2019 stated that a new Saints Row title was in development at Volition studios.
 In August 2021, the new game was confirmed to be a reboot to the franchise.
 The reboot, titled Saints Row, was released for the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Windows, and Stadia on 23 August 2022.
-The game is intended to be a return to the franchise's roots, with a focus on gang warfare and a less "wacky" tone than Saints Row IV.
+The game was intended to be a return to the franchise's roots, with a focus on gang warfare and a less "wacky" tone than Saints Row IV.